8-Month-Old Baby’s Development: Milestones, Tips, and What to Expect

 - Improved Vision and Recognition: Your baby’s depth perception is nearly as sharp as an adult’s, meaning they can spot you from across the room.
 They are also learning to associate words with people and objects, sometimes turning their head when you call someone’s name or pointing to an item in a book when prompted.

-- Mouth Exploration Continues: Most babies still explore objects by putting them in their mouths, which is a natural way of learning about textures and shapes.
+- Mouth Exploration Continues: Most babies still explore objects by putting them in their mouths, which is a natural way the baby learns about textures and shapes through sensory experiences.
 Keep an eye on small items to prevent choking hazards.

 8 Month Baby Milestones: Social and Emotional Development

-At eight months, your baby’s ability to express emotions and interact with others is evolving rapidly.
+At eight months, your child’s ability to express emotions and interact with others is evolving rapidly, marking an important stage in emotional development.
 Key 8 month old baby milestones include new ways of communicating, stronger attachments, and emerging independence.

 - Expanding Communication Skills: Your baby is learning to express themselves through a mix of sounds, gestures, and facial expressions.
 Squeals, laughs, and babbling with different consonant-vowel combinations are all ways they grab your attention and convey their feelings.